Equilibration of objective observables in a dynamical model of quantum measurements: Introduction

-In this paper, we construct a set of observables that best encode the statistics of the measured system, which we call the \textit{objectifying observables}.
+In particular, adopting objectivity~\cite{korbicz2021roads} as a marker of classicality, we construct a set of observables that best recover the extent to which the statistics of the measured system (in the measurement basis) is encoded into its environment, calling them the \textit{objectifying observables}.
 In order to quantify how effective these observables are at extracting measurement outcomes at equilibrium, we then construct a measurement error bound.
 This error quantifies the probability that an observer system will not accurately reproduce the measurement outcome.
-It can be concluded that any dynamics leading to a vanishing error bound for multiple observers are, in the conventional sense, measurements, as they satisfy the requirements of objectivity, stability and irreversibility.
+It can be concluded that any dynamics leading to a vanishing error bound for multiple observers are measurements, in the sense that they satisfy the requirements of objectivity, stability and irreversibility.
+Here we also require that the dynamics only minimally disturbs the system itself in its pointer basis.

 Both the objectifying observables and the error bound that we construct are independent of the form of the system-environment dynamics.
-The equilibration of an observable, however, depends on the dynamics, and we investigate this for the structure of system-environment interactions considered in \cite{korbicz2017generic,mironowicz2017monitoring,schwarzhans2023quantum}.
+The equilibration of an observable, however, depends on the dynamics, and we investigate this for the structure of system-environment interactions considered in \cite{korbicz2017generic,mironowicz2017monitoring,schwarzhans2025quantum}.
 We then use numerical simulations of a random matrix model \cite{mehta2004random} to investigate the conditions under which the measurement error is minimal.
 In particular, we consider chaotic conditional interactions modelled by a Gaussian random matrix ensemble~\cite{DAlessio2016}.

 We find that the observables which most readily encode the measurement statistics of the system also readily equilibrate for large environment dimensions.
-Importantly, we also find that for the chaotic conditional interactions that we study, the distinguishability of measurement outcomes can only be approached via the coarse-graining of the environment into large observer systems.
+Importantly, we also find that for the chaotic conditional interactions that we study, the distinguishability of measurement outcomes can only be approached via the coarse graining of the environment into large observer systems.